spectrocloud/librarium/content/docs/04-clusters/02-data-center/02-openstack.md

 ## Install PCG

+1. In an x86 Linux host, open up a terminal session.

-1. Use the Palette CLI `login` command to authenticate the CLI with Palette.
+2. Use the Palette CLI `login` command to authenticate the CLI with Palette.
 When prompted, enter the information listed in the following table

     <br />